 1. Pig Butchering: The Long Con

-Here’s how it typically plays out:
+Here’s how it usually goes:

 How to avoid:

-- Remember, if it sounds too good to be true, it probably is.
+- If it sounds too good to be true, it probably is.

 2. Rug Pulls: Now You See It, Now You Don’t